What Is a PMO in Project Management: A 2024 Guide

 • Cost: $670 for non-members, $520 for members

-• What it covers: risk strategy and planning, risk identification, risk analysis, risk response, monitor and close risks
+• What it covers: Risk strategy and planning, risk identification, risk analysis, risk response, monitoring and closing risks

 • What it covers: building a team, project management processes, and managing projects within a business environment